 Understanding Crypto Taxation and Blockchain Accounting in India: A Guide for Future Finance Professionals

-Learn Crypto Taxation and Blockchain with B.Com
+Learn Crypto Taxation and Blockchain with Online B.Com

 Cryptocurrency is a big deal in the country, and it changes how we deal with money in a smooth and fast way.
 There are more than 20 million people in India that use cryptocurrency to send money overseas and make transactions easier and more efficient.
 It boosts India economy.
 There are over 1200 blockchain startups also start using Crypto taxation in India.
 The businesses and companies use the cryptocurrency must be pay tax on it.
 They want to know how does crypto taxed in India.